-Learn more about POWR’s General Liability Insurance Program on our March 3 Webinar
+Recording now available for POWR’s General Liability Insurance Program Webinar

-On Tuesday March 3 at 12 noon POWR will host a webinar to provide information about POWR’s General Liability Insurance program, a service we provide to nonprofit watershed organizations working in Pennsylvania.
-Learn more about what is covered, the liability limits, pricing, signing up, and deadlines.
+On Tuesday March 3 POWR hosted a webinar to provide information about POWR’s General Liability Insurance program, a service we provide to nonprofit watershed organizations working in Pennsylvania.
+You can watch the recording (click on the link below) to learn more about what is covered, the liability limits, pricing, signing up, and deadlines.
 We will address frequently asked questions as well as additional questions you have.
-Our guest presenter, representing Simpson and McCrady, LLC., will also address non-profit risk management generally.
+Our guest presenter, representing Simpson and McCrady, LLC., addressed non-profit risk management generally.

 Recording for “Databases for Watershed Group Volunteer and Member Management” now available!